 - Does the flavor of Kahlua disappear in a chocolate cake?
 The Kahlua flavor isn’t at all pronounced.
 Instead, it fuses with the chocolate creating an incredibly delicious chocolate cake.

-- Berries – my favorite.
-Raspberries taste great on this cake.
+- Berries – Raspberries, strawberries and blueberries all taste great on this cake.

 Kitchen equipment to make this cake

-- A bundt pan, 9-inch springform pan or a nonstick angel food cake pan.
+- A bundt pan, a 9-inch or 10-inch springform pan or a nonstick angel food cake pan.

 - Mix the cake by hand or use a Kitchen Aid Stand Mixer.